roblevintennis/css-hard-parts/chapters/04_visual_formatting.md

 Edges can be shared as per the specification, starting with the padding edge:

   > If the padding has 0 width, the padding edge is the same as the content edge

 Same for borders:

   > If the border has 0 width, the border edge is the same as the padding edge

 And for margins:

   > If the margin has 0 width, the margin edge is the same as the border edge

 ### Backgrounds

 The content and padding background are specified by the containing block's *background* property (and, additionally, any of its children's background properties).
 Margins are transparent.

+### Widths

+We'll delve deeper in to how the width of a box is calculated, but, for now, let's take the simplest case that width–in the most simplest cases–is determined by adding up the components of the box model:

+*Left margin + left border + left padding + content + right padding + right border + right margin = width*

+## Margins